-We are a recently formed company with no operating history and no revenues, and you have no basis on which to evaluate our ability to achieve our business objective.
+We are an early stage company with no operating history and no revenues, and you have no basis on which to evaluate our ability to achieve our business objective.

-We are a recently formed company with no operating results.
+We are an early stage company with no operating results.
 Because we lack an operating history, you have no basis upon which to evaluate our ability to achieve our business objective of completing our initial business combination with one or more target businesses.
 We may be unable to complete our business combination.
 If we fail to complete our business combination, we will never generate any operating revenues.